Countly/countly-sdk-documentation/android/next.md

   <span style="font-weight: 400;">The two ways of acquiring remote config data are enabling automatic download triggers or manual requests.</span>
 </p>
 <p>
-  <span style="font-weight: 400;">If a full download of remote config values is performed then the previous list of values is replaced with the new one.
-If a partial download is performed then only the retrieved keys are updated, and values that are not part of that download stay as they were.
-It is possible that a previously valid key will return no value after a full download.</span>
+  If a full download of remote config values is performed, the previous list of values is replaced with the new one.
+If a partial download is performed, only the retrieved keys are updated, and values that are not part of that download stay as they were.
+A previously valid key may return no value after a full download.
 </p>
 <h2>Manually Downloading Remote Config</h2>
 <p>
-  <span style="font-weight: 400;">There are three ways for manually triggering remote config value download</span><span style="font-weight: 400;">:</span>
+  There are three ways to trigger remote config value download manually:
 </p>
 <ul>
   <li>